 CLR is another treatment that is

 often used.
-It will cause the original face paint to fade!
-I do not
+It can cause the original face paint to fade.

 NOTE: This pretty redhead has new lips, brows and lashes.
 For more